12 Correlation and linear regression

 It’s nice to have an actual substantive basis for your choices.
 That is, in a lot of situations you the researcher have good reasons to pick out a smallish number of possible regression models that are of theoretical interest.
 These models will have a sensible interpretation in the context of your field.
 Never discount the importance of this.
 Statistics serves the scientific process, not the other way around.

 To the extent that your choices rely on statistical inference, there is a trade off between simplicity and goodness of fit.
 As you add more predictors to the model you make it more complex.
 Each predictor adds a new free parameter (i.e., a new regression coefficient), and each new parameter increases the model’s capacity to “absorb” random variations.
-So the goodness of fit (e.g., \(R^2\) ) continues to rise, sometimes trivially or by chance, as you add more predictors no matter what.
-If you want your model to be able to generalise well to new observations you need to avoid throwing in too many variables.
+So the goodness of fit (e.g.,

 The smaller the AIC value, the better the model performance.
 If we ignore the low level details it’s fairly obvious what the AIC does.
 On the left we have a term that increases as the model predictions get worse; on the right we have a term that increases as the model complexity increases.
-The best model is the one that fits the data well (low residuals, left hand side) using as few predictors as possible (low K, right hand side).
+The best model is the one that fits the data well (low residuals, left-hand side) using as few predictors as possible (low K, right-hand side).
 In short, this is a simple implementation of Ockham’s razor.

-AIC can be added to the ‘Model Fit Measures’ output Table when the ‘AIC’ checkbox is clicked, and a rather clunky way of assessing different models is seeing if the ‘AIC’ value is lower if you remove one or more of the predictors in the regression model.
+AIC can be added to the ‘Model Fit Measures’ output Table when the ‘AIC’ checkbox is clicked, and a rather clunky way of assessing different models is seeing if the AIC value is lower if you remove one or more of the predictors in the regression model.
 This is the only way currently implemented in jamovi, but there are alternatives in other more powerful programmes, such as R. These alternative methods can automate the process of selectively removing (or adding) predictor variables to find the best AIC.
 Although these methods are not implemented in jamovi, I will mention them briefly below just so you know about them.

 12.11.1 Backward elimination